Quentendo64/TonieToolbox/README.md

 For optimal compatibility with Tonie boxes:

-- Audio must be stereo (2 channels)
+- Audio should be stereo (2 channels)
 - Sample rate must be 48 kHz
 - Pages must be aligned to 4096 byte boundaries
 - Bitrate of 96 kbps VBR is recommended

+**Mono audio handling:**
+- By default, TonieToolbox will automatically convert mono audio files to stereo for compatibility.
+- To disable this behavior (and require your input to already be stereo), use the `--no-mono-conversion` flag.

 ### File Analysis